heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Kubernetes Scheduler.md

 ## kube-scheduler[](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/#kube-scheduler)

-[kube-scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) is the default scheduler for Kubernetes and runs as part of the [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane). kube-scheduler is designed so that, if you want and need to, you can write your own scheduling component and use that instead.
+[kube-scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) is the default scheduler for Kubernetes and runs as part of the [](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane). kube-scheduler is designed so that, if you want and need to, you can write your own scheduling component and use that instead.

 Kube-scheduler selects an optimal node to run newly created or not yet scheduled (unscheduled) pods.
 Since containers in pods - and pods themselves - can have different requirements, the scheduler filters out any nodes that don't meet a Pod's specific scheduling needs.
 Alternatively, the API lets you specify a node for a Pod when you create it, but this is unusual and is only done in special cases.